Assassin's Creed: Period one

-After Assassin's Creed was released in 2007, Ubisoft Montreal said they looked to "rework the global structure" in developing the sequel, Assassin's Creed II.
-They felt that parkour was underutilized in the first game and designed the world in the sequel to feature freerun highways to make it easier to enter into parkour moves, for example using rooftops to escape pursuits.
+After Assassin's Creed was released in 2007, the Ubisoft Montreal team felt that they needed to "rework the global structure" in developing the sequel, Assassin's Creed II.
+They believed parkour was underutilized in the first game and designed the world in the sequel to feature freerun highways to make it easier to enter into parkour moves; for example, using rooftops to escape pursuits.
 The change in setting meant that the game would feature a new cast of characters, including a new protagonist, Ezio Auditore da Firenze.
-Assassin's Creed II also brought in more use of crowds to hide in plain sight that the developers had seen used in Hitman: Blood Money, adding more to the concept of social stealth as a gameplay option.
+Assassin's Creed II also brought in more use of crowds to hide in plain sight that the developers had seen used in Hitman: Blood Money, adding to the concept of social stealth as a gameplay option.
 Finally, Ubisoft Montreal completely reworked the repetitive mission structure from the first game through numerous side activities, collectibles, and secrets.
-These additions became a central part of the series going forward as well as other Ubisoft games like Watch Dogs, Far Cry, and Tom Clancy's Ghost Recon.
+These additions became a central part of the series going forward, as well as of other Ubisoft games like Watch Dogs, Far Cry, and Tom Clancy's Ghost Recon.
 Assassin's Creed II was followed by two direct sequels, Assassin's Creed: Brotherhood and Assassin's Creed: Revelations, which also featured Ezio as the main protagonist and introduced the ability for players to recruit NPCs as Assassins and manage them in missions.

-Assassin's Creed III originated from both Ubisoft Montreal, who wanted to progress the series' narrative forward in time, and to an unattached project that had been developed at Ubisoft Singapore and featured naval ship combat.
-As the main team had settled into the American Revolution period for the game, they found the ship-to-ship combat system fitted with the story and redesigned the setting to incorporate it further.
+Assassin's Creed III originated from both Ubisoft Montreal, who wanted to progress the series' narrative forward in time, and an unattached project that had been developed at Ubisoft Singapore and featured naval ship combat.
+As the main team had settled on the American Revolution period for the game, they found the ship-to-ship combat system fit with the story and redesigned the setting to incorporate it further.
 Another major change in Assassin's Creed III was transitioning the parkour and freerun systems to work in the natural woodlands of 18th-century Massachusetts and New York.
-This further allowed the adding of trees and other vegetation within the city areas themselves, not just as part of the parkour systems, but to add more varied environments, which would continue as part of the series' ongoing design.
+This further allowed the addition of trees and other vegetation within the city areas themselves, not just as part of the parkour systems, but to add more varied environments, which would continue as part of the series' ongoing design.